whisthq/whist/README.md

 Note that the last part of the branch name should almost always be an **action** instead of an object (i.e. `add-llama-theme` instead of `llama-theme`).
 This makes commit logs much easier to parse.

 #### Your branch is yours; our branches are _ours_

 In general, feel free to rebase your personal feature branches, amend commit messages/commits for clarify, force-push, or otherwise rewrite git history on them.

-However, in the less common case where multiple people are working on a single feature together, they belong on a single feature branch with consistent history.
+However, in the less common case where multiple people are working on a single feature together, they belong on a single feature branch with consistent history, typically with branch name `project/[feature]`.
 The usual rules of not rewriting published commits apply there.
 Before making a PR into dev, the point person for that feature should let everyone else know to stop working on that branch and rebase the feature onto dev.

 ### Git Best Practices

 #### On feature branches, use rebase insetead of merge